julianpoemp/maintenanceWarningSnackbar/maintenance-warning-snackbar/README.md

 ## For Developers

-1. Clone this repo and install via `npm install"
+1. Clone this repo and install via `npm install --legacy-peer-deps`.
-2. Call npm start
+2. Call `npm build:watch`
+3. Call `npm start:demo` or `npm start:demo-legacy` to test the legacy version

+Now you can change the source code in maintenance-warning-snackbar/src and check the changes on the demo page.